dojoengine/dojo/eternum/readme.md

 All constants that run the world reside in the config components.
 These are fetched in systems and executed upon.

+### High level flow

+Eternum runs on a Tick system and acts on Entities state, on every action they take.
+This simulates a true server tick function.

 ### Entities

 `Realms` : Loot Realms